Computer-and-Information-Science/1-intro-to-algorithm-analysis-DJanneyNCC/RESPONSES.md

 ## fibonacci2.cpp (presented in video lesson)

-- input/parameter impacting number of calls:
+- input/parameter impacting number of calls: N
-- 3 specific examples of input/parameter and number of calls:
+- 3 specific examples of input/parameter and number of calls: N=2, 2 calls; N=5, 11 calls; N=20, 56 calls
-- number of recursive calls when input/parameter is *n*:
+- number of recursive calls when input/parameter is *n*: 3n-4 (doesn't work for the first case)